microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessreviewstagesettings.md

 ---
 title: "accessReviewStageSettings resource type"
-description: "In the Azure AD access reviews feature, the `accessReviewStageSettings` represents the stage settings associated with an multi-stage access review series."
+description: "In Azure AD access reviews, the accessReviewStageSettings represents the settings of the stages associated with a multi-stage access review."
 author: "isabelleatmsft"
 ms.localizationpriority: medium
 ms.prod: "governance"